NHSDigital/nia-patient-switching-standard-adaptor/OPERATING.md

 * The adaptor stores the identifiers, status, and metadata for each patient transfer
 * The adaptor uses the database as a source of SNOMED information
 * Deleting the database, or its records will cause any in-progress transfers to fail
-* The database can be used to monitor for any failed or incomplete transfers
+* In addition to the [/Patient/$gpc.migratestructuredrecord][migratestructuredrecord] endpoint, the database can be used to monitor for any failed or incomplete transfers

 [PostgreSQL]: https://www.postgresql.org/
+[migratestructuredrecord]: README.md#patientgpcmigratestructuredrecord

 ### Updating the application schema